RightPaw Code of Ethics

 Breeders have the welfare of their dogs and pups as top priority, and commit to:

-Not breeding females before they are 12 months old for any breed.
-If breeding a bitch on her first heat - where the first season occurs after 12 months old - they must have a fit-to-breed certificate from their vet supporting this decision.
+Not breeding females before they are 12 months old for any breed, and 18 months old for giant breeds.
+If breeding a bitch on her first heat - where the first season occurs after the minimum ages - they must have a fit-to-breed certificate from their vet supporting this decision.

 Having puppies is very physically demanding.
 It’s important to ensure a female is physically mature before she has her first litter, to minimise her risk of complications.
 Generally, on their first ‘heat’ or ‘season’, the female is still small and might have some growing left to do.
 Waiting until her second ‘heat’ (roughly at 12 months old for most breeds) gives her the best chance to be fully developed and ready for a pregnancy.
 This can vary for giant breeds who have their first heat a little older, and may be fully grown already.